 Since 1 October 2014, agents have been required to be a member of an approved redress scheme, and since 27 May 2015 they have had to comply with requirements relating to the publication of fee tariffs.

 Measures in the Housing and Planning Act 2016 have given additional powers to local authorities to act against ‘rogue’ landlords and agents.
 Since 6 April 2017 authorities have been able to impose civil penalties of up to £30,000 in certain circumstances, and there are now additional circumstances in which a Rent Repayment Order may be granted.
-From 6 April 2018, local authorities will be able to seek banning orders against landlords and agents who commit certain offences.
-The Secretary of State can also establish a database of landlords and agents subject to a banning order, Regulations setting out the information that should be recorded in the database also come into force on 6 April 2018.
+Since 6 April 2018, local authorities have been able to seek banning orders against landlords and agents who commit certain offences.
+The Secretary of State can also establish a database of landlords and agents subject to a banning order, Regulations setting out the information that should be recorded in the database also came into force on 6 April 2018.

 There is support within the industry from professional bodies such as the Association of Residential Letting Agents (ARLA), the National Landlords Association (NLA) and Residential Landlords Association (RLA) for improved regulation of letting/managing agents in order to drive up standards.
 However, there is resistance amongst professional bodies in the sector to the Government’s intention to legislate to ban letting agent fees for tenants.
 The Tenant Fees Bill 2017-19 is now before Parliament.

 Scotland has introduced a registration scheme for letting and managing agents.
 Wales also requires agents to be licenced and in January 2017 the Department for Communities in Northern Ireland announced an intention to “Introduce a regulatory framework for all letting agents including bringing forward legislation to ban letting agent fees.”
 This leaves England, currently, as the only area in the UK without comprehensive regulation of letting and managing agents.

 Commons Briefing papers SN06000